ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

-For **Sapphire Rapids** servers, choose the following CPU model and a supported RAM size:
+For **Sapphire Rapids** servers, choose one of the following CPU models and a supported RAM size:
 {: #sapphire-para-intro}

 | CPU model | Cores | GHz | Storage type | RAM options |